tonih23/Pagina-Web-/README.md

-# Pagina-Web-
+# Web page
-Developed an accessible website following recognized standards, focused on providing medical information.
-Includes articles on diseases like colon cancer and bronchitis, and features an interactive COVID-19 map for Spain.
-Designed to be fully usable by individuals with various disabilities.
+I developed a website focused on accessibility for users with various disabilities, rigorously following recognized standards.
+The site is designed to provide medical information, including detailed articles on diseases such as colon cancer and bronchitis.
+Additionally, it features an interactive map offering statistical data on COVID-19 in Spain.
+The main focus of the project was to ensure that all individuals, regardless of their abilities, could access and use the provided information efficiently.